• Home

 Jump to Recipe Jump to Video

-This Chocolate Sprinkle Cake is a soft gluten free chocolate cake filled with rainbow sprinkles surrounded by layers of chocolate fudge frosting.
-It’s the perfect twist on a funfetti cake for all you chocolate lovers!
+This Chocolate Funfetti Cake is a soft gluten free chocolate cake filled with rainbow sprinkles surrounded by layers of chocolate fudge frosting.
+It’s the perfect twist on a confetti cake for all you chocolate lovers!
 Best yet, it’s also eggless, nut free and easily dairy free (vegan)!

-If you’re looking for more chocolate cakes recipes, try Triple Chocolate Layer Cake, Cookies & Cream Cake and Brooklyn Blackout Cake.
+For more chocolate cakes recipes, try my super simple Chocolate Ganache Cake, my Triple Chocolate Layer Cake, my Cookies & Cream Cake and my Brooklyn Blackout Cake.

 Jump to: